New book on the Master Cleanse Master Cleanse / Raw Food Website Lemonade Diet supplies

 the Master Cleanse

-A lot has been written and said in the last week or so about Beyoncé's weight loss (losing 20 pounds in 10 days) on the Master Cleanse for her new movie role in "Dreamgirls" where her character first appears on screen as 16 years old, then later as 36.
+A lot was written about Beyoncé's weight loss (losing 20 pounds in 10 days) on the Master Cleanse for her movie role in "Dreamgirls" where her character first appears on screen as 16 years old, then later as 36.

-What is clearly true is that Beyoncé was at least 14.5 pounds lighter 2 weeks later for shooting the younger part.
-Beyond that, there have been some misconceptions that I'd like to clarify.
+While it was true that Beyoncé was 14 pounds lighter and looked 10 years younger for shooting the younger part, there were many misconceptions in the articles that I'd like to clarify.

 Misconception #1: "Health experts claim that this diet sends each of its followers in a hospital if they try it more than 10 days." (originally written in www.playfuls.com and then reprinted in www.chinadaily.com.cn).